Protecting Wild Tigers in Nepal

 Due to increased poaching in Tanzania, African Black Rhino populations have been reduced by 96% in the past 50 years, making them nearly extinct.
 This grant will expand one of their last refuges – the Mkomazi Rhino Sanctuary – and increase breeding efforts.

 Reintroducing Jaguars to Wetlands of Argentina

-Working with Conservation Land Trust, this project will restore a critical ecosystem in northeastern Argentina -- the 3.2 million acre Iberá wetlands -- reintroducing jaguars and other mammals and birds that have been extinct locally for many years.
+Working with Tompkins Conservation, this project will restore a critical ecosystem in northeastern Argentina -- the 3.2 million acre Iberá wetlands -- reintroducing jaguars and other mammals and birds that have been extinct locally for many years.

 Restoring the Tshiaberimu Gorilla Ecosystem